thegetty/grj-19/README.md

 **_includes/components/menu/item.js**
 Display subtitles and contributors in sidebar menu

+**_includes/components/menu/resources.js**
+Add block for journal masthead info, and classes to others for css selecting

 **_includes/components/navigation.js**
 Wrapped nav labels in missing span to enable hiding on mobile